KaiyanM/MolPad/README.md

 ### MolPad could help you with:

-1. Clutering the data with k-means and building a group network.
+1. Clustering the data with k-means and building a group network.
 2. Find the significant trend patterns in your datasets.
 3. Target the interaction between groups, taxons, and pathways.
 4. Visualize the distribution of features in specific pathways on the group network.